Opioid Induced Constipation Market Size and Share

 By Route of Administration: Oral Dominance with Targeted Parenteral Use

 Oral agents controlled 95.1% of 2024 volumes, favored for convenience and lower administration cost.
 Institutional protocols, however, rely on injectable methylnaltrexone when patients cannot tolerate oral intake, contributing to a 7.5% CAGR for parenteral options.
-Product developers seek oral formulations with minimal food effect to improve adherence; revised naloxegol formulations under clinical review allow dosing without regard to meals, which could further reinforce oral predominance within the opioid-induced constipation treatment market.
+Product developers seek oral formulations with minimal food effect to improve adherence; revised naloxegol formulations under clinical review allow dosing without regard to meals, which could further reinforce oral predominance within the opioid induced constipation market.

 Hospitals nonetheless value rapid-acting injectables for postoperative and palliative care.
 Novel delivery vectors such as buccal films and transdermal patches are in early studies, targeting populations with impaired swallowing.
 Should these platforms gain approval, they may incrementally erode the oral share, especially in specialized oncology settings where predictable onset outweighs tablet convenience.

-Global Opioid Induced Constipation Market: Market Share by Route of Administration
+Opioid Induced Constipation Market: Market Share by Route of Administration

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.